Wilfred Fullagar

-Sir Wilfred Kelsham Fullagar, KBE, QC (16 November 1892 – 9 July 1961) was an Australian judge who served on the High Court of Australia from 1950 until his death in 1961.
+Sir Wilfred Kelsham Fullagar (16 November 1892 – 9 July 1961) was an Australian judge who served on the High Court of Australia from 1950 until his death in 1961.
 He had earlier served on the Supreme Court of Victoria from 1945 to 1950, and had previously been considered one of Melbourne's leading barristers.

 Early life

 Fullagar was born on 16 November 1892 in Malvern, Melbourne.
 He was the oldest of three children and only son born to Sarah Elizabeth (née Law) and Thomas Kelsham Fullagar.
 His father was a merchant.
 Fullagar was educated at Haileybury College before matriculating to the University of Melbourne in 1910.
 He boarded at Ormond College, graduating Bachelor of Laws in 1915.

 In October 1916, while undertaking his articles of clerkship, Fullagar enlisted in the Australian Imperial Force (AIF).
 He served in France with the 7th Field Artillery Brigade, ending the war with the rank of sergeant.
 He studied law in England for six months in 1919, during which time he married Marion Lovejoy.
 The couple returned to Australia in January 1920 and had five sons together.

 Although Fullagar aspired to become a barrister, he considered it a financially risky move and instead began working with the Repatriation Department and Commonwealth Immigration Service.
 However, in 1922 he was admitted to the Victorian Bar after receiving financial assistance from John Latham and Owen Dixon.
 He was awarded the degree of Master of Laws by the University of Melbourne in 1925.